12 Family Camps Within Driving Distance of the Bay Area - 510 Families

 Where: Pinecrest, CA

-Pricing: Rates are by tent size, for example a Medium Tent is $2860 at Camp Blue or Gold.
+Dates and Prices: TBD for 2025.
+Rates are by tent size, for example, a Medium Tent is $2860 at Camp Blue or Gold.
 That is for all meals, activities, and lodging for a family of four for seven nights.
-Camp Oski is less expensive and uses a per person fee system due to a smaller campus.
-See rates here >
+Camp Oski is less expensive and uses a per-person fee system due to a smaller campus.
+See 2024 rates here >

 Ready for a meal at Lair of the Bear.
 These kids asked their parents to go find another table.